marcorei/angular-responsive-parallax/README.md

 ## Thanks

-- https://gist.github.com/lorenzopolidori/3794226#file-has3d-js for the translate3d detection method.
+- https://gist.github.com/lorenzopolidori/3794226#file-has3d-js here's where i got the translate3d detection method.
 - http://ejohn.org/blog/getboundingclientrect-is-awesome/ for the introduction to the getBoundingClientRect function.